 The Metering Data Provider must validate all substitutions and forward estimations before metering data is delivered to AEMO and Registered Participants.

-The responsible person must coordinate the resolution of issues arising from the non-performance of metering systems, including any liaison with associated Retailers, Local Network Service Provider(s), Metering Provider(s) and Metering Data Provider(s).
-The responsible person must respond promptly to requests for remedial action from the Metering Data Provider or AEMO.
+The metering coordinator must coordinate the resolution of issues arising from the non-performance of metering systems, including any liaison with associated Retailers, Local Network Service Provider(s), Metering Provider(s) and Metering Data Provider(s).
+The metering coordinator must respond promptly to requests for remedial action from the Metering Data Provider or AEMO.

-The timeliness of a Metering Data Provider’s detection of metering data errors and the responsible person’s response to metering installation malfunctions may place retailers at financial risk.
-The responsible person must, therefore, co-ordinate a response within the time frames required by the Rules and the metrology procedure and accordingly inform the affected Market Participants, so that they might implement remedial action to minimise their trading risks.
+The timeliness of a Metering Data Provider’s detection of metering data errors and the metering coordinator’s response to metering installation malfunctions may place retailers at financial risk.
+The metering coordinator must, therefore, co-ordinate a response within the time frames required by the Rules and the metrology procedure and accordingly inform the affected Market Participants, so that they might implement remedial action to minimise their trading risks.

 The Metering Data Provider must notify all affected Registered Participants of any metering data substitution or forward estimation carried out.

 The Metering Data Provider must identify metering data errors resulting from data collection and processing operations using metering data validation processes in accordance with the metrology procedure.
-The Metering Data Provider must apply metering data substitution processes in accordance with these procedures including any default substitution procedures agreed to with the responsible person necessary to ensure that metering data is delivered to AEMO and Registered Participants.
+The Metering Data Provider must apply metering data substitution processes in accordance with these procedures including any default substitution procedures agreed to with the metering coordinator necessary to ensure that metering data is delivered to AEMO and Registered Participants.

 Metering data substitution requirement

-The Metering Data Provider must undertake substitutions on behalf of AEMO or the responsible person, as appropriate, in a manner that is consistent with the metrology procedure.
+The Metering Data Provider must undertake substitutions on behalf of AEMO or the metering coordinator, as appropriate, in a manner that is consistent with the metrology procedure.
 Substitutions may be required in the following circumstances;

 Where the system or equipment that supports the remote or manual collection of metering data has failed or is faulty.